 Dr Whitehouse completed his general medical training at the University of Sydney and Royal North Shore Hospital.
 He then undertook ophthalmology training at Westmead Hospital and Sydney Eye Hospital.
 After graduating as an ophthalmologist he completed further studies in cataract and glaucoma at Addenbrooke’s Hospital, Cambridge, UK.

-Since 1994 Dr Whitehouse has been in private practice in Hornsby with a subspecialty interest in cataract surgery.
-He is a VMO at The San Day Surgery Hornsby, Dalcross Adventist Hospital, Royal North Shore Hospital and Madison Day Surgery.
+Since 1994 Dr Whitehouse has been in private practice in Hornsby with a subspecialty interest in cataract surgery and also operates at Madison Day Surgery.

 Dr. Steven Wine graduated from medicine at New South Wales University in 1987.
 After resident training he was involved in a glaucoma based research program through the Australian National University.
 His registrar training was based at Sydney Eye Hospital with significant periods of time in Darwin and Albury.

 As an ophthalmologist, Dr Wine worked in Randwick, Fairfield and Blacktown before joining with Dr. Peter Anderson in Hornsby.
 Dr Wine has an interest in teaching and is involved in both undergraduate teaching, at the University of Sydney, and postgraduate training through the college of General Practitioners & AMEC.

 Dr Wine is on the Medical Advisory Committee for Madison Day Surgery.